Mountains classification in the Tour de France: Distribution of points

 If two riders have an equal number of points, the rider with the most first places on the hors catégorie cols, is declared winner.
 If the riders arrived first an equal number of times, the first places on the 1st category cols are compared.
 Should the two riders again have an equal number of first arrivals in this category, the organization looks at mutual results in the 2nd, 3rd and 4th category, until a winner is found.
 If the number of first arrivals in all categories is equal for both riders, the rider with the highest position in the overall list of rankings receives the mountain jersey.

-Up until 2011 the points that are gained by climbing the mountains were distributed according to the following classification: